Canada's WestJet Airlines restores routes as COVID-19 shots raise hope of summer travel

-(Reuters) - WestJet Airlines is restoring some suspended domestic routes from June, as executives hope that a pick-up in COVID-19 vaccinations can salvage summer travel, Canada’s second-largest carrier said on Wednesday.
+(Reuters) -WestJet Airlines is restoring some suspended domestic routes beginning in June, as executives hope that a pickup in COVID-19 vaccinations can salvage summer travel, Canada’s second-largest carrier said on Wednesday.

-“That’s the type of encouraging news that’s allowed us to make today’s announcement,” Andy Gibbons, WestJet’s director, government relations, told reporters.
+“That’s the type of encouraging news that’s allowed us to make today’s announcement,” Andy Gibbons, WestJet’s director for government relations, told reporters.

-Canada’s largest carrier Air Canada will also resume summer service to certain destinations that are seasonal or were suspended due to COVID-19.
+Canada’s largest carrier, Air Canada, also plans to resume summer service to certain destinations that are seasonal or were suspended due to COVID-19.

 Gibbons called for government to transition away by May 1 from crippling requirements that oblige international travelers to self-isolate for up to three days in a hotel, before completing a 14-day quarantine.